-White Paper Submission: White papers are to be submitted via email to the attention of the DoN HBCU/MI Program at don_hbcufoa@navy.mil in Adobe Portable Document Format (.pdf).
-Note that there is an underscore between "don" and "hbcufoa" in the email address.
+White papers are to be submitted as one file via email to the attention of the DoN HBCU/MI Program at don_hbcufoa@navy.mil in Adobe Portable Document Format (.pdf).

+Submissions that consist of multiple files or that are not submitted in .pdf format will be considered non-responsive and ineligible for review.
 White papers must NOT be submitted through Grants.gov.
 The subject line of the email shall read "White Paper Submission."
 There is an email size limit of 5 MB per email.

-DO NOT SEND: Hardcopies or facsimiles DO NOT SEND: ZIP files DO NOT SEND: Password protected files.
+DO NOT SEND: Hardcopies or facsimiles

+DO NOT SEND: ZIP files

+DO NOT SEND: Password protected files